Supercard of Honor (2023): Storylines

 For several weeks across AEW Dark and AEW Dark: Elevation, ROH Women's World Champion Athena would have her post-match attacks constantly be foiled by Yuka Sakazaki.
 The two would constantly trade blows both in-ring and backstage.
 They would also meet in tag team action on the January 30 episode of Dark: Elevation, with Sakazaki and Skye Blue defeating Athena and Diamante.
 On the March 16 ROH Honor Club TV, Athena would challenge Sakazaki to a title match at Supercard of Honor.
 On the March 30 episode, after Athena defended the title against Emi Sakura, Sakazaki prevented Athena from conducting another post-match assault.
 Their title match would be made official not long after.

 On the March 9 ROH Honor Club TV, after ROH Pure Champion Wheeler Yuta successfully defended his title, he would have an in-ring interview where he lambasted the New Japan Pro-Wrestling LA Dojo, saying that they think they've accomplished something when they hadn't.
 His claims would be rebuked by dojo graduate Clark Connors, who challenged him to a title match for the following week's episode.
 There, Yuta retained the title against Connors.
 Yuta would then again disrespect the LA Dojo, going so far as to call out its head trainer Katsuyori Shibata to face him for the title at Supercard of Honor.
 That match would be made official on March 27.

 Dating back several years, ROH World Champion Claudio Castagnoli and Eddie Kingston would be embroiled in a heated feud on the independent circuit.
 That heat would carry over to social media and into AEW, where Castagnoli and Kingston would find themselves fighting alongside one another against the Jericho Appreciation Society.
 At Blood and Guts this past June, Castagnoli would submit Matt Menard to earn the win for his team, although Kingston had Chris Jericho in another submission at the same time, with Kingston believing Castagnoli "stole" the win from him.
 On the March 2, 2023 episode of ROH Honor Club TV, after Castagnoli retained the ROH World Championship from AR Fox, Kingston would emerge and challenge him for the title.
 Two weeks later, Kington himself would have a match, during which he poured coffee onto Castagnoli, who was sitting in the front row of the crowd.
-On the March 23 ROH Honor Club TV, Castagnoli and Kingston would have a sit-down interview with Caprice Coleman, during which a title match would be made official for Supercard of Honor.
+Three weeks later on March 23, Castagnoli and Kingston would have a sit-down interview with Caprice Coleman, during which a title match would be made official between the two for Supercard of Honor.